Sateliti

-Sateliti is a Bosnian root music group, formed in 1989.
-Today, they are the most popular root music group in Bosnia.
-The original singer and founder of the group, Muto, is still with the group and is the main vocalist.
+Sateliti is a Bosnian root music group formed in 1989.
+They remain the most popular root music group in Bosnia to this day.
+The original singer and founder of the group, Muto, is still with a member of the group as the main vocalist.

 Sateliti was started by Muto, Miki "Violina", and Carka.
-It is believed that Miki "Violina"left, but what really happened with him is unknown.
+It is believed that Miki "Violina" left, but what really happened with him is unknown.

 From 2003 to 2009, the members included Muto, Edin, Azis and Hazim.

 In 2009, Edin, Azis and Hazim left and started their own group, "Edo i Sateliti Drine".
+Their biggest hit is "crna dvojka" released 2015 and "facebook" released 2014.